TamaraJoniec/tech-and-beyond/public/content/blog/html-forms-best-practices.md

 </form>
 ```

 First rule of form club: use the `<form>` element to wrap your form.
 No, seriously.
-Stick to semantic elements like `<fieldset>` to group things together, so your form’s got some structure, not just a bunch of random inputs thrown in.
+Stick to semantic elements like `<fieldset>` to group things together, so your form's got some structure, not just a bunch of random inputs thrown in.

 ---